 - Any dirk or dagger.
 "Dirk" and "dagger" are both synonymous terms for stabbing weapons.
 This includes anything with a fixed blade, capable of being used to inflict death or serious injury by stabbing.
 Folding knifes don't count, no matter how big they are, as long as the blade is not extended and locked into place while concealed.
-If you've ever watched an episode of "Sons of Anarchy", you probably noticed Jax wearing a large Bowie knife on his belt.
-Jax must have studied section 20200 of the California Penal Code, which reads, "A knife carried in a sheath that is worn openly suspended from the waist of the wearer is not concealed within the meaning of [this code]".
-If you want to carry a fixed-blade knife, you must wear it openly on your belt, or else leave it in your car.
-Do not wear a knife on a lanyard around your neck or concealed under your shirt.
-Aside from being dangerous, it's also illegal.
+Section 20200 of the California Penal Code reads, "A knife carried in a sheath that is worn openly suspended from the waist of the wearer is not concealed within the meaning of [this code]".

 - Tear gas / pepper spray

 - Folding knifes, as long as the blade is not open and locked into place while concealed.